TOOLS YOU TRUST!

 • Cutting without clamping the workpiece securely.

-• Reaching for offcuts before the blade has stopped.
+• Reaching for offcuts before the blade has stopped spinning.

 ✅ For more on this topic: Common DIY Tool Safety Mistakes